Robot Automations#

 Context#

-Robot automations allow Batch Enhancement Requests to be automatically dispatched based on criteria on incoming references or enhancements.
-This is achieved through a percolator query
+Robot automations allow Enhancement Requests to be automatically triggered based on criteria on incoming references or enhancements.
+This is achieved through a percolator query registered by the robot owner in the data repository using the /enhancement-requests/automations/ endpoint.

 Percolation#